1963: Eric Clapton replaced lead guitarist Anthony “Top” Tophan in the Yardbirds at a performance at England’s Crawdaddy Club.

 1974: Rod Stewart released Smiler, his fifth solo studio album and final album with Mercury Records.

-1975: Pink Floyd’s ninth studio album, Wish You Were Here, hit #1 on the Billboard pop chart for the first of two weeks.
+1975: Pink Floyd’s ninth studio album, Wish You Were Here, reached #1 on the Billboard pop chart for the first of two weeks.

 1975: Wings released “Letting Go,” the second single from their fourth studio album, Venus and Mars.
 The song was recorded 1974 at Abbey Road Studios in London before the band traveled to New Orleans to record the rest of the album, and it was one of three songs on the album with interim drummer Geoff Britton before he quit the group.